 The department chair then meets with the faculty member to discuss the student's formal complaint.
 The student may be invited to meet with the department chair and the faculty member together to resolve the complaint.
 If the student is satisfied, he or she signs the form indicating that a resolution was achieved.
 If unsatisfied, the student may have the department chair acknowledge the grievance by signing it.
 The student may then take the grievance to the appropriate college dean.

 If either the student or the faculty member is not satisfied with the resolution of the grievance at the college dean level, a different dean, selected by the Deans' Council, convenes an impartial Grievance Review Committee to make a final determination.
-The Grievance Review Committee consists of the designated dean, who serves as the committee chair, a faculty member from the same department as the faculty member against whom the complaint was filed, a faculty member from another department, and two students from the Honor Code Council.
+The Grievance Review Committee consists of the designated dean, who serves as the committee chair, a faculty member from the same department as the faculty member against whom the complaint was filed, a faculty member from another department, and two students from the Dean of Students Review Council.
 All members of the committee should be impartial and without prior substantial knowledge of the facts and circumstances of the matter.

 After a fair opportunity to be heard is provided to both parties, the student filing the grievance and the accused faculty member are excused, and the grievance is discussed by the committee.
 A decision is reached by majority vote and presented to both parties in writing.
 This decision is final.